shameekagarwal/shameekagarwal.github.io/_posts/2024-03-02-low-level-design.md

   - air pressure
   - if the door is locked
 - all these can be hooks i.e. specific to the aircraft
-- helps avoid "dependency rot" - where dependencies at various levels depend on each other horizontally and vertically
+- avoids "dependency rot" - where dependencies at various levels depend on each other horizontally and vertically
-- [factory method pattern](#factory-method-pattern) is a special form of the template method pattern

 ### Strategy Pattern